2644783865/ng-cms/README.md

 CMS built on Angular w/ BaseBackend
 ------------------------------------------------------------------

-This is a lightweight content management system based on Angular w/ BaseBackend.
+This is a lightweight content management system based on Angular w/ BaseBackend

 Setup instructions: